alvesand/SISG_Labs_Modules_9_and_12/README.md

 * **SISG_M12_Lab4:** This script gives some examples on how to perform a Genomic Prediction Analysis in R. The main package used is the [BGLR](https://cran.r-project.org/web/packages/BGLR/BGLR.pdf)

+* **SISG_M12_Lab5:** This script gives some examples on how to perform a Genome Wide Association Study (GWAS) in R. Different strategies of data correction are used to compare the influence on the results.
+The main package for this Lab is the [gaston](https://cran.r-project.org/web/packages/gaston/gaston.pdf).